thesaigoneer/atomic-saigon/README.md

 One flatpak is installed ootb; Firefox is included.

+With regards to flatpaks: I suggest to use the verified versions.
+That 'proves' the application you are installing has been provided by the official publisher.
+More and more applications are reaching that status.

       What has been added:         What has been removed:          Also removed:

       - fastfetch                  - firefox (rpm)                 - google-noto-serif-fonts
       - kde-print-manager          - firefox-langpacks             - google-noto-sans-cjk-fonts
       - krusader                   - kcharselect
-      - lsd                        - kfind
+      - lsd                        - kdeconnect
-      - mc                         - kmousetool
+      - mc                         - kfind
-      - micro                      - krfb
+      - micro                      - kmousetool
-                                   - krfb-libs
+      - zsh                        - krfb
-                                   - nvtop
+      - zsh-syntax-highlighting    - nvtop
-                                   - plasma-discover-notifier
+      - zsh-autosuggestions        - plasma-discover-notifier
                                    - plasma-welcome
-                                   - kdeconnect

 ## How do you get it?

 Start with any Fedora Atomic image and install it.
 Then follow these instructions: